 What is an IPO?

-The UNECE Sub-regional Innovation Policy Outlook (IPO) assesses the scope and quality of innovation policies, institutions, and processes across up to six countries in the region.
+The UNECE Sub-regional Innovation Policy Outlook (IPO) is an ongoing project that assesses the scope and quality of innovation policies, institutions, and processes across up to six countries in the region.
 The IPO’s ultimate goal is to improve innovation policies, institutions and processes, and enhance their productivity and competitiveness while serving to enlarge the evidence base for mutual policy learning.

 The IPO was already successfully conducted in Eastern Europe and South Caucasus (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine), with the ongoing requests from participating member States to follow up on its recommendations with capacity building and national Innovation for Sustainable Development Reviews (I4SDR).
 The IPO methodology may also be used in other sub-regions, such as countries in Central Asia and the Western Balkans.